FallenDeity/discord.py-masterclass/docs/checks.md

 When an error inside check happens, the error is propagated to the error handlers.

-If you don't raise an exception but return false-like value, then it will get wrapped up into a [CheckFailure](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.CheckFailure) exception.
+If you don't raise an exception but return false-like value, then it will get wrapped up into a [CheckFailure][discord.ext.commands.CheckFailure] exception.

 !!! tip "Tip"
     Check out [Error Handling page](error-handling.md) for more examples and explanations about error handling